The CAQH Index tracks and reports progress by the healthcare industry in its ongoing transition from manual to electronic administrative transactions.

 - Claim Payment

-The Index also estimates healthcare system savings and the remaining potential to reduce cost.
+The CAQH Index also estimates the potential savings to the healthcare system with greater use of electronic administrative transactions.
 Its savings estimates draw upon a cost analysis prepared for CAQH by Milliman, one of the world’s largest providers of actuarial and related products and services.

-Findings show that the healthcare industry could save billions of dollars each year by continuing the shift from manual to electronic administrative transactions.
+Findings show that the U.S. healthcare system industry could save billions of dollars each year by continuing the shift from manual to electronic administrative transactions.

-View the 2013 CAQH Index Webinar, "Adoption Rates and Cost Savings from Electronic Administrative Transactions", presented on July 10, 2014.
-Download a recording of the presentation.
+PRESENTATION: View the 2014 CAQH Index "Adoption Rates and Cost Savings from Electronic Administrative Transactions" presentation from March 17, 2015.

-Use the Index Savings Calculator below to estimate potential cost savings for your own organization.
+Use the CAQH Index Savings Calculator below to estimate potential cost savings for your own organization.